Ortus-Solutions/docker-contentbox/README.md

 By default, our image configures a `jdbc` CacheBox cache region that will be used to distribute settings, sessions, flash data, content, RSS feeds, sitemaps, etc. This means that out-of-the-box, your ContentBox containers can use the database to distribute its content within a swarm or set of services.
 However, if you would like to use your own CacheBox providers or a more sophisticated distributed cache like Redis or Couchbase, you can.

 We have also prepared a docker compose and distribution example using Redis \(more caches to come\) and the ContentBox image.
 This example will allow you to have a stack that can easily distribute your sessions and content via Redis.
-You can find the repository here: [https://github.com/Ortus-Solutions/docker-contentbox-distributed](https://github.com/Ortus-Solutions/docker-contentbox-distributed)
+You can find the repository in this repo under the folder: [distributed-example](https://github.com/Ortus-Solutions/docker-contentbox/tree/development/distributed-example)

 ## Healthchecks